pr1m0x/changers.org/README.md

 # changers.org - a change.org CRUD clone
 https://mighty-ridge-70461.herokuapp.com/

-👉 Building a CRUD App by using NodeJS, ExpressJS, Typescript, PUG, SASS, Tailwindcss & Webpack.
+👉 Building a CRUD Webapp by using NodeJS, ExpressJS, Typescript, PUG, SASS, Tailwindcss & Webpack.

 ❓Don't hesitate and message me for any further questions.

 ## 🏁 Project Goals
 ### Rebuild and update change.org CI
-- Taking the change.org and redesign the CI
+- Taking change.org design and add little tweaks to the CI
 - Building Login/Signup functionalities

 ## Introduction
 It's a basic CRUD app with the following functionalities: